 On a summer weekend in suburbia those fortunate (some would say unfortunate) to have a lawn might be striving to achieve that goal that always seems to be just out of reach – the pinstripe weed free bowling green effect level lawn.
-Nowadays that activity would be accompanied by a cacophony of sound from petrol and electric powered grass cutters and strimmers but before the Great War it is likely, if you had the Excelsior Mower shown below, you also had the servants to operated it or a convenient Pony to pull you around if you could afford the ‘sit on’ model.
+Nowadays that activity would be accompanied by a cacophony of sound from petrol and electric powered grass cutters and strimmers but before the Great War it is likely, if you had the Excelsior Mower shown below, you also had the servants to operate it or a convenient Pony to pull you around if you could afford the ‘sit on’ model.

-After all this strenuous activity, especially having pulled a roller up and down your lawn, you may feel that such effort might cause a hernia and on these grounds you’d be justified in giving up the struggle.!
+After all this strenuous activity, especially having pulled a roller up and down your lawn, you may feel that such effort might cause a hernia and on these grounds you’d be justified in giving up the struggle!
 Sorry to disappoint you but a recent report on a reputable website stated “We conclude that we are unable to find any clinical evidence to support the hypothesis that a hernia might develop as the result of one single strenuous or traumatic event” So that garden roller, already perhaps a survivor from the 20th Century, is there for the future.
 Your push mower however, may well have been dumped at the local Recycling Centre but a few manage to hide away, relegated to an inaccessible corner of the shed awaiting re-discovery.
 Some may even have been set aside as a ‘sometime in the future’ Restoration Project.

 Whatever gardening activity you indulge in there are still proud owners out there with their Garton & King Garden Seats.
-The 2 images of the green painted seats are those that were, and hopefully the still are, at the Exeter Cricket Club (founded 1824) on Prince of Wales Road in Exeter.
+The two images of the green painted seats are those that were, and hopefully the still are, at the Exeter Cricket Club (founded 1824) on Prince of Wales Road in Exeter.
 The first of the small images is of a privately owned seat still bearing its nameplate, the other 2 images relate to a pair of seats at the Church of Our Lady at Upton Pyne, so if you still have one then take the weight off your feet and have a sit down!

 Certain owners such as Boldtry Stables near South Molton are still utilising brackets and other items that once graced the pages of the Stable Fixture Catalogue, including other bracketry and even the Stable Stall Divisions.
 See the Saltram House page.
-(LINK)

 In addition to the products the Company made they also retailed other Manufacturers’ popular items and were appointed ‘Agents’ indeed sometimes even ‘Special Agents’ – perhaps with a licence to thrill!
 Garton & King and subsequently Garton King Appliances held appointments as Agents for such well known manufacturers as BENDIX, AGA, MIELE and RAYBURN.
 Up until 1933, when the High Street Ironmongers shop closed after some 270 years of trading, the Company had been appointed Agents at varying times for a variety of devices, products, Manufacturers and Services.
 This compilation barely skims the surface.